Black Sea war zone threatens to knock out Kazakh oil

 “This story started with Russia blocking the grain corridor, threatening to attack our vessels, destroying our ports,” Ustenko added.
 “Our maritime infrastructure is under constant attack."

-Most Kazakh oil is necessarily exported via Novorossiysk after reaching the port via a 1,500-kilometre Caspian Pipeline Consortium (CPC) route traversing southern Russia.
+Most Kazakh oil is necessarily exported via Novorossiysk after reaching the port via the 1,500-km Caspian Pipeline Consortium (CPC) route that traverses southern Russia.
 As things stand, only limited volumes can take the pipeline option offered by Azerbaijan in the South Caucasus due to a shortage of tankers that traverse the inland Caspian Sea.

-With insurance policies threatening to become non-existent for the tankers that ship up to 1.3mn barrels a day of Kazakh oil from Novorossiysk, it’s clear Kazakh officials are feeling the heat, so far offering only vague notions of finding a political answer to the endangerment of Black Sea shipping.
+With insurance policies threatening to become non-existent for the tankers that ship up to 1.3mn barrels per day (bpd) of Kazakh oil from Novorossiysk, it’s clear Kazakh officials are feeling the heat, and are so far offering only vague notions of finding a political answer to the endangerment of Black Sea shipping.

 The Kazakh government was intending to put forward a political initiative for supporting the stable operation of the CPC port terminus in Novorossiysk, TASS quoted Kazakh Energy Minister Almassadam Satkaliyev as saying.